 - Clears QgsVectorLayerCache

 - Reloads the attribute table

 Looking forward to people complaining about their lost selection...

-#5 Updated by Olivier Dalang almost 7 years ago
+#5 Updated by Olivier Dalang about 7 years ago

 - on the layer that was not edited, you see that the two merged parts have disappeared

 - on the layer that was edited, you see the two merged parts plus the result of the merge